SuppliedOrange/komorebi-loading/README.md

 ## Building using @electron/packager

-Use the following command in the directory to build a binary for your system (the .ico file works on windows only).
+Use the following command in the directory to build a binary for your system.

 ```console
 npx @electron/packager . komorebi-loading --out=dist --icon=assets/cat.ico --overwrite